-After you’ve gone all hipster boasting your Chromebook an’ all, you probably don’t want to get caught using some kind of an old clunker for a mouse, end up looking all pixelated on your Google plus Hangout or come across all garbled while on a Google Talk session, now do you?
+After you’ve gone all hipster boasting your Chromebook an’ all, you probably don’t want to get caught using some kind of an old clunker for a mouse, end up looking all pixelated on your Google plus Hangout or come across garbled while on a Google Talk session, now do you?
 Not to worry, there are great Chromebook accessories out there that will make you shine in all your beauty.

 Disclosure: Please note that the links below are affiliate links (all but one I think), and at no additional cost to you, I will earn a commission if you decide to make a purchase.
 Please understand that I try to find the best fit for the need with products made by great companies, and I recommend them because they are helpful and useful, not because of the small commissions I make if you decide to buy something.
 Please do not spend any money on these products unless you feel you need them or that they will help you achieve your goals.

 Since one of the most frequently asked questions is “Can I use a … with my Chromebook?”
 I thought it’d be helpful to create a resource page with the most needed accessories to use in combination with your Chrome device.
 I’ll add to this as I learn more, so you’ll notice that in the future I will reference this page quite often.
-I hope you’ll Enjoy!
+I hope you’ll enjoy!

 Time to make you look good.
 Depending on the type of Chromebook you’re using you’ve either got a nice onboard HD Webcam that works well with GTalk and Google+ with its Hangout feature or you’ve got a somewhat okay VGA webcam at a measly .3-Megapixels.
 The first one being the Series 5 550, the latter the newest Chromebook.
 When you’re just into hanging out with your friends or doing a bit of one on one G-Talking, you’re fine, no need to buy anything extra.
-But, when you’re planning on joining Leo Laporte on TWIG you better get some gear.
+But, when you’re planning on joining Leo Laporte on TWiT you better get some gear.

 This microphone is ideal for use with all portable devices.
 Contort this microphone into any desired position to suit your needs.
 The use of FilteredAudio technology makes this by far Buddy’s highest quality FlamingoMic to date.
-The unrivaled combination of highly accurate speech recognition results and ease of use makes the Buddy FlamingoMic 7G an ideal product for use both at the office and on-the-go.
+The unrivaled combination of highly accurate speech recognition results and ease of use makes the an ideal product for use both at the office and on-the-go.

 Solid State Drive